dimi309/small3d/README.md

 small3d
 =======

-This is a free, open source, minimalistic 3D game framework for the C++ programmer who would like to make games for PCs using a minimal set of libraries (glfw, glew, glm, png, zlib, gtest, ogg, vorbis, portaudio, freetype, bzip) and relying on C++ code to do the rest.
+This is a free, open source, minimalistic 3D framework for the C++ programmer who would like to make games for PCs using a minimal set of libraries (glfw, glew, glm, png, zlib, gtest, ogg, vorbis, portaudio, freetype, bzip) and relying on C++ code to do the rest.
 It works on Windows, Linux and MacOS and supporting Visual Studio, gcc (even MinGW) and clang for compilation.